ibm-cloud-docs/vpc/block_storage_is_faq.md

 {: faq}
 {: #faq-block-storage-restore-vol}

 Restoring from a snapshot creates a new, fully-provisioned boot or data volume.
 You can restore boot and data volumes during instance creation or by modifying an existing instance.
-For data volumes, you can also use the `volumes` API to restore an unattached data volume.
+For data volumes, you can also use the `volumes` API to restore a data volume from a snapshot of an unattached volume, therefore creating a stand-alone volume.
 For more information, see [Restoring a volume from a snapshot](/docs/vpc?topic=vpc-snapshots-vpc-restore).

 ## Performance questions
 {: #block-storage-vpc-performance-questions}